esa/polyhedral-gravity-model/docs/api/model.rst

 the runtime session, the device-resident polyhedron, and the kernels.
 A user of this library never has to interact with it, since the Kokkos runtime is initialized on demand and finalized when the process exits.

+The mesh views come as a small hierarchy: a :cpp:struct:`polyhedralGravity::kokkos::PolyhedralMeshView` holds the elementary properties of a polyhedron, i.e. its vertices and faces, and belongs to the :cpp:class:`polyhedralGravity::Polyhedron`.
+A :cpp:struct:`polyhedralGravity::kokkos::GravitationalMeshView` extends it by the caches of Tsoulis' algorithm, which only make sense inside a :cpp:class:`polyhedralGravity::GravityEvaluable` and are therefore allocated there.

 .. doxygennamespace:: polyhedralGravity::kokkos